Owolabenjade/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Task 5 is a bash script that prints the command to display the last 10 lines of a file Task 6 is a bash script that prints the command to display the first 10 lines of a file Task 7 is a bash script that prints the command to displays the third line of a file
+Task 5 is a bash script that prints the command to display the last 10 lines of a file Task 6 is a bash script that prints the command to display the first 10 lines of a file Task 7 is a bash script that prints the command to displays the third line of a file Task 8 is a bash script that prints the command to a echo a text ending with a new line into a file